When Good Enough is Better

 The discipline of done requires:

-• Clear success criteria defined before you start
+• Clear success criteria before you start

 • Regular check-ins against those criteria

-• The wisdom to recognize diminishing returns
+• Wisdom to recognize diminishing returns

-• The confidence to iterate in public instead of private
+• Confidence to iterate in public

 Impact Over Polish